-The general itinerary is:
+The general itinerary when hiking Indian Nose is:

 Take the bus to San Clara, then you walk the 45 minutes up to Indians Nose, watch the sunrise drink a coffee and then you walk back down to the bus.
 You leave around 3:45 am and should be back in San Pedro for 8 am.
 The cost is pretty much the same across all of the agents 100Q per person and they need a minimum of 2 people.
-Sadly being a solo traveller I couldn’t find anyone to take me on my own.
+Sadly being a solo traveler I couldn’t find anyone to take me on my own.
 But it actually worked better for me as I came across an alternative tour!

 After doing plenty of research online I kept coming across people who had taken a tour with a guy called “Matt the Geologist” everyone seemed to rave about his tour as it lasted much longer and he also gives a talk about how Lake Atitlan was formed and the history of the volcanos.
 This sounded right up my street but I couldn’t seem to find any contact details.
 Not one to be deterred I continued to look and I eventually found his email address.

-This tour would include the following:
+This tour with Geo Travel included the following: